-We searched the literature up to September 2015 and identified 18 generally well-designed randomised controlled trials meeting the eligibility criteria.
+We searched the literature up to September 2015 and identified 17 generally well-designed randomised controlled trials meeting the eligibility criteria.
 Nine of these studies focused on specific combinations of health conditions (comorbidity studies), for example diabetes and heart disease.
-The other nine studies included people with a broad range of conditions (multimorbidity studies) although they tended to focus on elderly people.
+The other eight studies included people with a broad range of conditions (multimorbidity studies) although they tended to focus on elderly people.
 The majority of studies examined interventions that involved changes to the organisation of care delivery although some studies had more patient-focused interventions.
 All studies had governmental or charitable sources of funding.

 Quality/certainty of the evidence

 All of the included studies were randomised controlled trials.
 The overall quality of these studies was good though many studies did not fully report on all potential sources of bias.
 As definitions of multimorbidity vary among studies, the potential to reasonably combine study results and draw overall conclusions is limited.
 Overall, we judged that the certainty or confidence we can have in the results from this review is moderate but due to small numbers of studies and mixed results we acknowledge the uncertainty remaining and the potential that future studies could change our conclusions.

 This review identifies the emerging evidence to support policy for the management of people with multimorbidity and common comorbidities in primary care and community settings.
 There are remaining uncertainties about the effectiveness of interventions for people with multimorbidity in general due to the relatively small number of RCTs conducted in this area to date, with mixed findings overall.
 It is possible that the findings may change with the inclusion of large ongoing well-organised trials in future updates.
 The results suggest an improvement in health outcomes if interventions can be targeted at risk factors such as depression in people with co-morbidity.